splunk/observability-workshop/content/en/other/tko/session-5/docs/check-new-navigator.md

 ![Breadcrumbs](../images/crumbtrail.png)

-Note, you can walk back-up in the stack by clicking on the Pod, Node, Cluster & Service links.
+Note, you can walk back-up in the stack by clicking on the Pod, Node, Cluster and Service links.

 {{% notice title="Workshop Question" style="tip" icon="question" %}}
 Which of the levels in the `Breadcrumbs` provides `Related Content` for logs?